 e-RS was delivered using a lightweight, open-source stack with services delivered using open-standards for reusability and to remove dependencies on proprietary software – significantly reducing licensing and running costs.
 This approach allowed the team to rapidly develop the new system, as well as create an environment that is flexible and Agile.

 External APIs are built into the service, allowing the NHS to securely integrate e-RS with other healthcare systems.
-This includes the integration of e-RS with NHS Login, which enables GP surgeries to send patients e-mails about their referrals.
 By integrating these services, the NHS has reduced the need to send patient referral letters, which is saving NHS money and reducing its environmental impact.
-It has also helped to reduce demand on the NHS’ Telephone Appointment Line by directing patients to the Manage Your Referral website which allows them to book, check, change and cancel their appointments following the receipt of their .
+It has also helped to reduce demand on the NHS Telephone Appointment Line by directing patients to the Manage Your Referral website which allows them to book, check, change and cancel their appointments following the receipt of their appointment.
 As a result, the Telephone Appointment Line is now more accessible to those with sight difficulties and elderly patients with limited digital skills.

 The e-Referral Service was designed to be scalable and has been migrated to a secure public Cloud platform, creating a flexible, secure and cost-effective environment.